asongent/docker-tutorial/docs/tutorial/using-docker-compose/index.md

 sharing of multi-service applications.
 We created a Compose file by translating the commands we were using into the appropriate compose format.

-At this point, we're starting to wrap up the tutorial.
+At this point, we are starting to wrap up the tutorial.
 However, there are a few best practices about image building we want to cover, as there is a big issue with the Dockerfile we've been using.
 So, let's take a look!